silentbicycle/autoclave/README.md

 On failure, a handler program (-x) can be called with information about the child process.
 That way, a debugger can be opened if the stressed program times out or dumps core.
+For particularly long-running stress tests, the handler amy also be a great place to send a notification.

 For more detailed usage info, see the examples below and the man page.